tijmenvangulik/ErgometerJS/README.md

 ## Record an replay

-Record and replay the blue tooth communication.
+Record and replay the bluetooth communication.
 Handy for debuging without having to row on an ergometer.
 This demo is written using electron, this makes it ideal for debugging the communication because you can do not need to place it on a phone to make it worrk.